nazmul34/StackEdit/new/CodeChef - SEAGM.md

 # CodeChef - SEAGM

 ## About problem:
 n number is given.
 At first x=0.
 Two player play a game.
-In each tern a player choose a number and make x=gcd(x,number).
-If x=1 of i becomes n+1
+In each tern a player choose a number and make x=gcd(x,number) and that number can be used by any of them.
+If x=1 or no number left that player loose.

 ## Problem Idea: